 - Ensure the sheath is fully removed.
 The sheath needs to be completely removed from the electrode and not left in place after the procedure is complete. - Keep the sheath in the sterile field in case it is needed for a second insertion attempt.
-Refer to Reloading the sheath on page 57. - Movement of the excess electrode lead could result in the electrode twisting and potentially damaging cochlear structures.
-Immediately after inserting the electrode and before arranging the excess proximal electrode lead in the mastoid cavity, the electrode must be immobilised.
-Ensure the electrode is held in place continuously.
+See Reloading the sheath on page 54.